 Although the IACUC and the IACUC staff will make every effort to speed the approval of your protocol, the IACUC can not guarantee that your protocol will be approved in time.
 If your protocol is substandard and you can not answer the questions satisfactorily, it will not be approved.
 Note that approval is also contingent on the prior approval by the IBC and/or Radiation Safety if it includes work that would involve either of these offices.
 It is your responsibility to allow as much time as possible to the IACUC for it to satisfactorily review your protocol.
 If there is any chance that your grant proposal will be funded, it is in your best interest to prepare and pre-review your animal use protocol so that it can be submitted and reviewed in a timely fashion.

 The approval process is as follows.
 The IACUC Chair assigns reviewers to all protocols.
-These assigned reviewers may decide to either a) approve the protocol, b) request clarifications and/or changes before approval, or c) refer the protocol to the entire committe for approval.
+These assigned reviewers may decide to either a) approve the protocol, b) request clarifications and/or changes before approval, or c) refer the protocol to the entire committee for approval.

-If changes are required for approval, you must answer the the questions to the satisfaction of the reviewers.
+If changes are required for approval, you must answer the questions to the satisfaction of the reviewers.
 Once you have accomplished this, your protocol will be approved.

 If your protocol is called for Full Committee Review, the entire IACUC will review the protocol, and at its next meeting will decide (by majority vote) whether to approve the protocol or request further clarifications and/or changes.
 Careful attention to the remarks of your pre-reviewer should prevent this scenario.